jalho/j3.re_backend/README.md

 (Secret) environment variables are excluded from version control.
 They must be added manually to the environment.

-Create a `.env` file in the root directory of the project.
+Create a `.env` file in the root directory of the project with content of shape:

+    KEY1=VALUE1
+    KEY2=VALUE2

 | required for | key | value |
 |-|-|-|